nantha42/Spacix/README.md

 A space simulation game in which player free roam into the space and conquer planets by destroying the satellites rotating around the planets.
 Player has missiles as weapons.

-Much features are yet to come.
+More features are yet to come.